- Written by Dr.Mehmet Demircioglu

 Botox and dermal fillers are not hair growth treatments, and they should not be used to protect grafts.
 They also should not be blamed for every shed hair after surgery.
 Most transplanted hairs can shed as part of the normal hair cycle after transplant, while the follicle remains under the skin.
 Native hair can also continue thinning for reasons unrelated to injections.

-Patients sometimes ask whether Botox can improve a hair transplant by relaxing the forehead.
+A common worry is whether Botox can improve a hair transplant by relaxing the forehead.
 Botox should not be used as a substitute for correct hairline planning.
 Hairline design should be based on age, donor capacity, forehead anatomy, future hair loss risk, and surgical judgment, not on temporarily changing muscle activity.

-Yes.
 Location changes the decision.
 Injections through or very close to the transplanted hairline, temple points, sideburn grafts, crown grafts, or irritated donor skin deserve more caution.
 Injections far from the scalp may be easier to schedule, but they still need clean technique and proper medical judgment.

 Forehead Botox is special because forehead movement can affect hairline assessment.
 If you had Botox recently before surgery, the surgeon should know.
 If the forehead muscles are temporarily relaxed, the resting brow position and wrinkle pattern may not show the full dynamic movement used during hairline planning.
 This does not always stop surgery, but it can affect how the hairline is evaluated.

 Temple fillers also need caution.
-The temple region sits near areas where some hairline and temple-point grafts may be placed.
+The temple region sits near areas where some hairline and temple point grafts may be placed.
 Filler swelling can change how the upper face looks, and bruising can make early recovery look more dramatic.
 If your surgery included temple points, do not schedule filler in that region until the transplant surgeon has reviewed the healing.

-What if I had Botox or fillers before surgery?
+Botox or fillers before surgery

 If you already had Botox or fillers before your hair transplant, tell the clinic before planning or on the day of surgery.
 Do not hide it because you think it is unrelated.
 The surgeon needs to understand any recent cosmetic procedure that changed forehead movement, facial swelling, bruising, skin sensitivity, or medication use.